Fila Sophia

 What does Aristotle have to do with it?

-Unlike Plato, Aristotle was not a poet, nor belletrist.
-He was a biologist- classifier-organizer.
-To him we owe much in the natural sciences and in political science.
-The classification of government into: monarchy, republic, or democracy–tyranny, oligarchy, demagoguery in their sickened forms–comes from Aristotle’s “Politics,” as does the concept of the separation of powers, the distinction between means and ends, and more.
+Unlike Plato, Aristotle was not a poet.
+He was a biologist-classifier-organizer.
+To him we owe much in the natural sciences and social sciences.
+The classification of government into: monarchy, republic, or democracy–tyranny, oligarchy, demagoguery in their sickened forms–comes from Aristotle’s Politics, as does the concept of the separation of powers, the distinction between means and ends, and more.

-These alone would not make “Politics” relevant to our 21st century problems, represented by Tea and Occupy.
-Rather, it is because he was a biologist and understood life, that he understood struggle, instability and equilibrium.
+These alone would not make “Politics” relevant to our 21st century problems, manifested in Tea and Occupy.
+Rather, it is because he was a biologist and understood life, that he understood struggle, instability, equilibrium.
 He viewed the polity as an organic whole, and just as an organism has parts that fit together symbiotically, so too must a state.
 Just as an organism exists in equilibrium with its environment, a state must adapt to its people and conditions.

-Although Aristotle does not endorse any one form of government as best–he repeatedly warns that each place must choose what works best for itself–-and advises that all should avoid extremes, that any government should not permit one part of the people to excessively dominate over the rest.
-This excessive domination results in tyranny, oligarchy, or (in the case of majority-rule) demagoguery.
-Above all, he advises that regardless of the justice of laws, rule according to law breeds respect for government and ultimately stability.
-Sedition, as he calls instability, originates from one group extracting too much profit from its own position or from the government itself not abiding by its laws.
+Although Aristotle does not endorse any one form of government–he repeatedly warns that each polity must choose what works best for itself–-and advises that all should avoid extremes, that any government should not permit one part of the people to excessively dominate over the rest.
+Excessive domination, he said, results in tyranny, oligarchy, or (in the case of majority-rule) demagoguery.
+Above all, he advises that regardless of the justice of laws, rule according to law breeds respect for government and, ultimately, stability.
+Sedition, as he calls political discontent, originates from one group extracting too much from its own position, or from the government itself neglecting to abide its own laws.

 “Some persons of distinguished families who, because they are so, disdain to be on equality with others….these are the fountain from which seditions arise.”
 (Politics)